 Under Section 65, if a claim of a patent deals with atomic energy then, one can file a revocation petition in opposition to it.
 These kinds of patents must not be filed granted under the Atomic Energy Act, 1962 and should be revoked.
-Under Section 66, if the central government has the thought that a patent or the mode wherein its application was malicious to the state or public prejudicial, after providing an opportunity to the patentee to be heard, it may make a similar type of deceleration in the official Gazette, and also the patent shall stand canceled.
+Under Section 66, if the central government has the thought that a patent or the mode wherein its application was malicious to the state or public prejudicial, after providing an opportunity to the patentee to be heard, it may make a similar type of deceleration in the official Gazette, and also the patent shall stand cancelled.

 We, at, Your Patent Team, help our clients get the most reliable protection for their Intellectual Property assets.
 Since inception, we have been striving so that you focus on inventing with maximum returns and not to the legalities.
 To know more about our services, you can visit our service page.